 COVID-19 Vaccine Registration Assistance Call Center

-If you are in Phase 1B and need assistance creating a MySparrow account and registering for your COVID-19 vaccine, please call 877-205-1300 between the hours of 8am and 4pm Monday through Friday.
+If you need assistance creating a MySparrow account and registering for your COVID-19 vaccine, please call 877-205-1300 between the hours of 8am and 4pm Monday through Friday.

 Sign Up for COVID-19 Vaccine Email Updates